suelopoder/Reddit-top/README.md

 ### Handling secrets

 Reddit app data is not public so its not commited to the repo nor served to the client side.
 This data can be configured in `.env` file.

+### Testing

+Testing is a very important topic for me.
+It was not requested though, so I added some test to example some tests.

 ### Hosting